holandajunior/workaday/README.md

 ### Command-side
 Command-side contains all write-only endpoints.
 Requesting to this module requires authentication.
 A relational database in this layer is important, because here it is important to maintain entities' relationship.
 Thus, PostgreSQL database was chosen.

+*With PostgreSQL server running in your machine (using container with Docker or not), do not forget about setting its uri in 'src/main/resources/application.properties' properly.

 #### Endpoints